-2006: in recognition of Matthew’s long association and achievements with WRPS, Matthew was appointed as Conductor Laureate of WRPS and awarded an hononary life member.
+In recognition of Matthew’s long association and achievements with WRPS, in 2006 Matthew was appointed as Conductor Laureate of WRPS and awarded an honorary life membership.

 Equally at home on the concert platform or in the orchestra pit, Matthew Wood is a conductor of great versatility, regularly conducting symphonic, opera, ballet and new music repertoire.

 In the UK Matthew has worked with many leading orchestras including the London Phliharmonic Orchestra, Philharmonia, Royal Liverpool Philharmonic Orchestra, BBC Philharmonic and at the Royal Ballet Covent Garden.
 Matthew also held the position of Associate Conductor with the Bournemouth Symphony Orchestra.